-You can discuss to understand a difference without arguing over which of you is right.
-"I'm not trying to change your mind, just giving you my point of view."
+- You can discuss to understand a difference without arguing over which of you is right.
+"I'm not trying to change your mind, I'm just giving you my point of view."

-You can listen to disagreement without having to rebut it.
+- You can listen to disagreements without having to rebut them.
 "I hear what you say, and I am glad to know what you think."

 The point is, when it comes to arguing with their teenager, parents always have a choice.
-The problem is never that the teenager argues too much with parents; the problem is that parents too frequently agree to argue back.
+One problem is never that the teenager argues too much with parents; the other problem is that parents too frequently agree to argue back.